inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 #### RDD OPERATIONS

-Use the `.filter` method to implement WHERE on an RDD.
+WHERE - Use the `.filter` method to implement WHERE on an RDD.
 Note: filter returns a boolean.
 ```python
 # selects all objects in the RDD
 rdd.filter(lambda row: True).take(1)